Bible Verses About War: Scripture for Turbulent Times

 What the Bible Says About War and Conflict

 Scripture is remarkably honest about war.
 It does not sanitize it, glorify it, or pretend it does not exist.
-From Genesis to Revelation, the Bible acknowledges that conflict is woven into the fabric of a broken world — and it traces that brokenness back to its root.
+From Genesis to Revelation, the Bible acknowledges that conflict is part of our broken world — and it traces that brokenness back to its root.

 “What causes quarrels and what causes fights among you?
 Is it not this, that your passions are at war within you?”— James 4:1 (ESV)

 James pulls no punches when discussing spiritual warfare.
-War — whether between nations or neighbors — grows from the soil of disordered desires.
+War grows from disordered desires, whether between nations or neighbors.
 Greed, pride, fear, the hunger for power — these are the seeds.
 The Bible does not treat war as a distant political problem, cut off from the human heart.
-It is deeply personal, and that honesty is part of what makes Scripture so trustworthy when we bring our hardest questions to it.
+It is deeply personal.
+This honesty makes Scripture trustworthy when we bring our hardest questions to God.

 The Old Testament records wars that God permitted, wars He judged, and wars He used to accomplish His purposes in history.
 Yet even in those accounts, the consistent thread is that God’s heart leans toward justice, mercy, and the protection of the vulnerable.
 He is never cavalier about bloodshed.